thinkSRS/srsgui/docs/source/index.rst

-.. rgagui documentation master file, created by sphinx-quickstart on Wed Dec  7 16:34:11 2022.
+.. srsgui documentation master file, created by sphinx-quickstart on Wed Dec  7 16:34:11 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to rgagui's documentation!
+Welcome to srsgui's documentation!
 ==================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   rgagui.rst
+   modules.rst

 Indices and tables
 ==================